zackliscio/zack/zack.md

 learned that goal setting is its own reward when the new checkboxes were too high for my last list to even hope for

+There are days I want to be a poet.
+And there are better days when I know I am.
+Days I wish whole-heartedly I'd been an astronaut but even traipsing across the moon still there are things I'd long to do